citp/privacy-policy-historical/j/jn/jne/jneurosci.org.md

-> *The following text is extracted and transformed from the jneurosci.org privacy policy that was archived on 2019-05-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190530021300id_/http%3A//www.jneurosci.org/content/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the jneurosci.org privacy policy that was archived on 2019-12-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20191216200723id_/https%3A//www.jneurosci.org/content/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | Journal of Neuroscience

 Updated May 2018

   1. Introduction
-    * _The Journal of Neuroscience_ is an official journal of The Society for Neuroscience.
+    * _JNeurosci_ is an official journal of The Society for Neuroscience.
     * The Society for Neuroscience (hereafter may be referred to as "SfN," "we," "us," or "our") is committed to safeguarding the privacy of our website visitors, members, and customers.
     * By using our website and agreeing to this policy, you consent to our collection, use, and disclosure of information and use of cookies in accordance with the terms of this policy.
     * SfN has privacy controls that affect how we will process your personal data.
 By using the privacy controls, you can specify whether you would like to receive direct marketing communications and limit the publication of your information.
 This can be done within the direct marketing communications or by emailing [data@sfn.org](mailto:data@sfn.org).